Apply for a hoarding or temporary structure licence

 - What is it for

 A licence is required to erect hoarding or other temporary structures on a public highway.
 This includes private streets where the public have right of access.
+Where erection of the hoarding requires excavation of the highway a Road Opening Licence must also be obtained.
 You don't need a licence to place hoarding or temporary structures on private roads.

 Every application is considered on an individual basis and site specific conditions may be applied to ensure public safety.